-PUBLIC HOSPITAL DISTRICT NO. 2 KING COUNTY, WASHINGTON
+PUBLIC HOSPITAL DISTRICT NO. 2 KING COUNTY, WASHINGTON RESOLUTION NO. 381

-RESOLUTION NO. 381 A RESOLUTION of the Commission of Public Hospital District No. 2.
-Kine .
-County, Washington, specifving and adopting a plan providing for the construction and equipping a comprehensive hospice center to provide a compassionate care for terminally ill patients, including 15 inpatient beds, day treatment and respite care rooms, and providing utilities and traffic access; declaring the estimated cost of that plan as near as may be; providing for the issuance of general obligation bonds in the principal amount of \$4,395,000 to pay the cost of carrying out that plan, the principal of and interest on those bonds to be payable from annual property tax levies to be made in excess of regular tax levies; providing for the submission of the proposed plan and the proposition of incurring that indebtedness to the qualified voters of the District for their ratification or rejection at a special election to be held therein on November 8, 1988, in conjuction with the State general election to be held on the same date; repealing Resolution No. 377; and declaring
+A RESOLUTION of the Commission of Public Hospital District No. 2, King County, Washington, specifying and adopting a plan providing for the construction and equipping a comprehensive hospice center to provide a compassionate care for terminally ill patients, including 15 inpatient beds, day treatment and respite care rooms, and providing utilities and traffic access: declaring the estimated cost of that plan as near as may be; providing for the issuance of general obligation bonds in the principal amount of \$4,395,000 to pay the cost of carrying out that plan, the principal of and interest on those bonds to be payable from annual property tax levies to be made in excess of regular tax levies; providing for the submission of the proposed plan and the proposition of incurring that indebtedness to the qualified voters of the District for their ratification or rejection at a special election to be held therein on November 8, 1988, in conjuction with the State general. election to be held on the same date; repealing Resolution No. 377: and declaring an emergency.

-an emergency.

-WHEREAS, Public

-Hospital District No. 2, King

-County, Washington (the

-"District"), is a municipal

-corporation duly organized

-and existing under the laws

-of the State of Washington;

-WHEREAS, the District presently owns and operates Evergreen Hospital Medical Center (the "Hospital") located in Kirkland, Washington; and day treatment and respite care rooms, space for hospice homecare nurses, family education and hospice volunteers, together with road, street, parking and other traffic improvements for convenient access, and related utilities, all on land adjacent to the Hospital; and
+WHEREAS, Public Hospital District No. 2, King County, Washington (the "District"), is a municipal corporation duly organized and existing under the laws of the State of Washington; and day treatment and respite care rooms, space for hospice homecare nurses, family education and hospice volunteers, together with road, street, parking and other traffic improvements for convenient access, and related utilities, all on land adjacent to the Hospital; and

+WHEREAS, the District presently owns and operates Evergreen Hospital Medical Center (the "Hospital") located in Kirkland, Washington; and